UWCNuclear/CAENDT5742/README.md

-*Full manuals are available for download from* caen.it :
+*Full manuals are available for download from* https://www.caen.it/ :

 *-- DT5742 User Manual*